kzyangiro/WeConnect/README.md

 <h3>WeConnect Api</h3>

 This is an api that is to manage data access between various endpoints of the WeConnect application.
 WeConnect Application is an application that links users to businesses.
 A viewer is able to view avaiable businesses, view their profiles and post reviews about a business.
 A user is also able to create a business and manage the businesses by either updating or deleting.<br>
-WeConnect Api contains the endpoints that are used in acessing and managing information about the user, businesses and their reviews
+WeConnect Api contains the endpoints that are used in acessing and managing information about the user, businesses and their reviews<br>
+Link to design template: https://kzygit.github.io/designs/UI/index.html<br>

 <h4>Technology used</h4>
 <ul>